lefed/jekyll-now/_posts/2017-07-26-Using Linear Regression to Predict Energy Use in Commercial Buildings.md

 Energy use among commercial buildings is highly variable, and has a significant impact on national [GHG emissions](https://www.epa.gov/ghgemissions/global-greenhouse-gas-emissions-data) and power supply needs for the electricity grid.
 Predicting building energy demand is particularly important for smart control of grid assets.

-For a recent machine learning project, I chose to try to use linear regression techniques to predict the annual per square foot energy use intensity (EUI) of commercial buildings in San Francisco.
+For a recent machine learning project, I chose to try to use linear regression techniques to predict the annual per square foot energy use intensity (EUI) of commercial buildings in San Francisco, California.

 Below is a brief overview of my project and conclusions.